ElectronDon66/Arduino-Artificial-Horizon-with-Heading/README_AHVER8.txt

 Run the two raw files through the Magneto .exe program (Running under Code blocks) to generate the calibration data.(I chose a deviation of 2 for bad data ignore).
 It took a while to understand how Magneto worked and to get it running correctly.
 Copy and paste the calibration data obtained from Magneto into the  AHVER8.ino  program.
-Youtube video link  https://youtu.be/Dzm7vEwAZCk
-I’ve found this sketch runs fairly slow for large pitch and roll changes.
+Youtube video link  https://youtu.be/Dzm7vEwAZCk Iâ€™ve found this sketch runs fairly slow for large pitch and roll changes.
 Planning on moving this over to a Teensy 4.0 board as it should run much faster.
 Also moving to a TFT parallel data input would help speed it up.